Book Appointment

 Limitations of the Norwood Balding Scale

-For these reasons, the Norwood scale remains the preferred method in both academic research and clinical practice.
+For these reasons, the Norwood scale remains the preferred choice for academic purposes and practical use.

 Can the Norwood Scale Change Over Time?

-Understanding where you stand on the Norwood scale for hair loss can really give you a clearer picture of what to expect in the future.
-With this knowledge, you can better strategize whether to take preventative measures or focus on restoration efforts.
+Being aware of your current position on the Norwood scale regarding hair loss can help you understand what to expect in the future.
+With this information, you can decide whether to prevent or restore your hair loss.

 Norwood Scale Hair and Treatment Timing